Thyroid storm: Corticosteroids

 High levels of thyroid hormone result in a hypermetabolic state, which can result in increased breakdown of cortisol, a hormone produced by the adrenal gland.
 This results in a state of relative adrenal insufficiency, in which the amount of cortisol is not sufficient.
 Guidelines recommend that corticosteroids (hydrocortisone and dexamethasone are preferred over prednisolone or methylprednisolone) be administered to all patients with thyroid storm.
 However, doses should be altered for each individual patient to ensure that the relative adrenal insufficiency is adequately treated while minimizing the risk of side effects.

 Plasmapheresis

 Plasmapheresis removes cytokines, antibodies, and thyroid hormones from the plasma.
 It is usually reserved for severe refractory cases of thyroid storm as a bridge to surgery.

+Supportive care

+Patients with thyroid storm are usually hospitalized and managed in the intensive care unit.
+Supportive measures include treatment of precipitating factors (e.g. infection), intravenous fluids, and cooling blankets and ice packs for persistent fever.
+Extracorporeal membrane oxygenation (ECMO) can be used as a bridging measure for refractory cardiorespiratory failure induced by thyroid storm.